daisugiland/daisugi/packages/kado/README.md

 ### Kado.map

-I useful when you want to resolve an array of items.
+Useful when you want to resolve an array of items.

 #### Usage